Webinars

 • Doug Carroll is the Tax & Estate Specialist for Aviso Wealth Inc., a wealth management partner to credit unions across Canada.

-• He’s been doing this for 25 plus years, now supporting our financial advisors, from written articles to individual case consultations, and of course webcasts as we are doing today.
+• He has been doing this for 25 plus years, now supporting our financial advisors, from written articles to individual case consultations, and of course webcasts as we are doing today.

 A third party is an individual or entity, other than the account holder or those authorized to give instructions about the account, who directs what happens with the account.
 For example, if an account were opened in one individual’s name for deposits that are directed by someone else, the other person or entity would be a third party.